m-hairan/scopeagent-reference-django-master/README.md

 # demo-django
-Demo Django application using CodeScope for cloud native testing
+Demo Django application using Scope for cloud native testing